cmhenry/echo_networks_f2025/README.md

 ### Overview

 This repository contains comprehensive materials for learning network analysis with applications to healthcare learning networks, specifically Project ECHO.
-The workshop moves from foundational network theory through hands-on analysis to practical applications for improving healthcare delivery networks.
+The workshop moves from foundational network theory through hands-on analysis to practical applications.

 ### 🎯 Learning Objectives